Clinical Movement

 • Downgaze affected first — then upgaze; horizontal gaze preserved until late

-• Supranuclear = voluntary saccades impaired, but oculocephalic reflex (doll’s eyes) intact — brainstem nuclei are spared
+• Supranuclear = voluntary saccades impaired, but oculocephalic reflex (doll’s eyes) intact early — brainstem ocular motor nuclei are initially spared (may be lost late in the disease)

 • Slow vertical saccades precede frank gaze palsy — test with OKN strip